appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-management/maintenance-window.md

 ### Kubernetes
 Follow the steps below to turn off auto updates:

- * When running the **Appsmith Community Edition** on Kubernetes, update the configuration as shown below:
+ * When running the **Community Edition** on Kubernetes, update the configuration as shown below:

     1. Go to the Appsmith installation directory, and edit `values.yaml`, and set `enabled` to `false` for `autoupdate` attribute:
       ```yaml